Joe1Jun/ExpenseTrackerReact/README.md

-Income and Expenses Tracker
+Income and Expenses Tracker using MERN stack.

+Overview:
-This is a web application that allows users to track their income and expenses.
-It supports user authentication, data visualization, and secure access to personal financial data.
+The Income and Expenses Tracker is a web-based application that enables users to track their financial transactions.
+It offers secure authentication, dynamic data visualization, and personal financial management, providing users with clear insights into their incomes and expenses.

-Key Features
+How to Run:

+1.Clone & Install: Clone the repository and install dependencies by running npm install in both the root and client directories.

+2.Set Environment Variables: Configure backend environment variables in a .env file.

+3.Run the Application: Start the backend with npm start and the frontend with npm run dev.

+Features:

-User registration and login with JWT authentication.
+• User Authentication: Secure registration and login using JWT authentication.

-Add, view, and delete income and expense entries.
+•Transaction Management: Users can add, view, and delete income and expense records.

-Visualize income and expenses using Chart.js.
+•Data Visualization: Visualize incomes and expenses with Chart.js for clear financial tracking.

-User-specific data with secure access.
+•User-Specific Data: Each user has secure access to their own financial records.

-JWT stored in HTTP-only cookies for enhanced security.
+•Secure Cookies: JWTs are stored in HTTP-only cookies for enhanced security.

-Technologies Used
+Technologies Used:

-Backend
-Node.js with Express.js

-MongoDB and Mongoose for the database

-JWT for authentication

-bcrypt.js for password hashing
+Backend: Node.js, Express.js, MongoDB, Mongoose, JWT for authentication, bcrypt.js for password hashing.

-Frontend

-React for the UI

-Chart.js for data visualization

-Styled Components for styling
+Frontend: React, Chart.js for data visualization, Styled Components for styling.

-Setup Instructions

-Clone the repository.

-Install dependencies using npm install in both the root and the client folder.

-Set up environment variables for the backend in a .env file.

-Run the backend server with npm start and the frontend with npm run dev.